How I do My Reviews – The 13th Note way!

 8. I don’t Undertake Measurements

-I don’t do this, not least I don’t have the gear and it’s complicated again.
+I don’t do this, not least I don’t have the measuring gear and it’s complicated again.
+I reiterate that I review based on my experiences as I like playing with the gear, gadgetry and being a journo voice about Audio and seeking out good products, and also the creative side of making audio videos.
+I have long since built up an audio system I am happy with so I have these other reasons to review, which I think gives reviewing sustainability.
 Also measurements are not the whole story in predicting how a HiFi is going to sound or perform.
 I don’t believe in thinking that measurements dictate what I should or shouldn’t derive from a product.
-I believe it’s based on what the product does and how it performs in the real listening world.
+I believe it’s based on what the product does and how it performs in the real world.

 9. Home Listening Tests